 Submission and Marking of Industrial Visit Reports

-All reports are to be handed in to Teaching Lab Technician (Mrs. Paula Topping).
+All reports are to be handed in to the Academic Administrative Assistant.
 Satisfactory markings will be posted on the notice board outside of the Teaching Lab.

 Deadlines for submission of reports are as follows:

-For term-time industrial visits the reports must be submitted within one week of the industrial visit.
+For term-time industrial visits the reports must be submitted between 11am and 1pm on the Friday of the week following the industrial visit.

-Vacation visits (this covers the industrial tour or an industrial attachment) reports must be submitted by the Friday of 1st week of the term following the visit.
+Vacation visits (this covers the industrial tour or an industrial attachment) reports must be submitted between 11am and 1pm on the Friday of 1st week of the term following the visit.
 A letter from their line manager confirming they were employed by the particular company in question must accompany all visit reports from industrial attachments.